mozilla-mobile/mozilla-vpn-client/README.md

 There is also a script to compile the application: `scripts\windows_compile.bat`

-## Staging vs Production environment
+## Developer Options and staging environment

-To enable the staging environment, before running the application, create an empty file in your home directory, with this name: `.mozillavpn_in_staging.txt`
+To enable the staging environment, open the `Get Help` window, and click on the `Get Help` text 6 times within 10 seconds to unlock the Developer Options menu.
+On this menu, you can enable on the `Staging Server` checkbox to switch to the staging environment.
+A full restart of the VPN will be required for this option to take effect.

 ## Inspector